 I am also a Scientist (Level 1) at the Child and Family Research Institute, a Clinician Scientist at Sunny Hill Health Centre for Children, an Affiliate Investigator with NeuroDevNet, and a Research Associate with CanChild Centre for Childhood Disability Research.

 In recognition of my achievements, I have received two prestigious new investigator awards – a Michael Smith Foundation for Health Research Scholar Award (2014-2019) and a Career Enhancement Award from the Canadian Child Health Clinician Scientist Program (CCHCSP: 2014-2019).

-Jill values quality time with her supportive husband and two beautiful daughters.
-When taking a break from work, Jill enjoys socializing with friends, playing with her dogs, participating in Zumba classes, and vacationing in Maui!
+I value quality time with my supportive husband and two beautiful daughters.
+When taking a break from work, I enjoy socializing with friends, playing with my dogs, participating in Zumba classes, and vacationing in Maui!

-Jill’s research program is focused on brain development and motor impairment throughout childhood.
-Using advanced neuroimaging techniques, she examines brain differences in children with developmental coordination disorder and explores early brain development in relation to neurodevelopmental outcomes of premature newborns.
+My research program is focused on brain development and motor impairment throughout childhood.
+Using advanced neuroimaging techniques, I examine brain differences in children with developmental coordination disorder and explore early brain development in relation to neurodevelopmental outcomes of premature newborns.

 Pediatrics, Human Development, Research Methods

 I am currently supervising Master of Rehabilitation Science students, medical and undergraduate students, and MOT research projects.